IBM/transition-amr-parser/README.md

 ============================

 Neural transition-based parser for Abstract Meaning Representation (AMR) producing state-of-the-art AMR parsing and reliable token to node alignments.
-See below for the different versions and corresponding papers.
-For trained checkpoints see [here](#trained-checkpoints).

-- (✨New✨) [Smatch significance testing](scripts/README.md#paired-boostrap-significance-test-for-Smatch): Adds to the regular [Smatch](https://github.com/snowblink14/smatch) tool a significance test with almost no computation overhead.
-Can test multiple systems for pair-wise significance.

-- (✨New✨) [Maximum Bayes Smatch Ensemble Distillation checkpoints](#trained-checkpoints): Includes the three seeds for the ensemble.
-These are SoTA for AMR parsing.

 ## Pip Installation Instructions
 1. After your pip install the package, you still need to install an additional dependency, torch-scatter.